MIL-STD-810H Test Plan Development

 • test tailoring considerations: Environmental and Mission Profiles)

-And develop TEST REQUIREMENTS
+And develop TEST REQUIREMENTS.

 • Please note that the test requirements may include tests from other standards.
 For example Fire Flammability testing may be a requirement for your equipment and that is not included in MIL-STD-810.